blacklightpy/vaultofknowledge/Osho on Homosexuality.md

 Left:

-- Anarchy is the natural state.
+- Anarchy (no authority) is the natural state.
 - And it is peace.
 - Setting rigid conditions that disturbs this peace causes war.

 Right:

-- Anarchy is the natural state.
+- Anarchy (no authority) is the natural state.
+(Exception: Islam, thinks law is the natural state)
 - And it is chaos.
 - When certain rigid conditions are met, it leads to peace.